Cray-HPE/docs-csm/operations/image_management/Customize_an_Image_Root_to_Install_Singularity.md

     The IMS customization workflow automatically copies the NCN Certificate Authority’s public certificate to /etc/cray/ca/certificate\_authority.crt within the image root being customized.
 This can be used to enable secure communications between the NCN and the client node.

-15. Look up the ID of the newly created image.
+15. Look up the ID of the newly-created image.

     ```bash
     # cray ims jobs describe $IMS_JOB_ID